karamokoisrael/karamokoisrael/README.md

 ## Hello, I'm Israel Karamoko

-#### I am a self-taught developer specializing in web and mobile applications.
-My interests encompass problem-solving, research, mathematics, programming, artificial intelligence, IOT and music.
+#### I am a self-taught software developer specializing in web and back-end development.
+My interests encompass problem-solving, research, mathematics, blockchain, AI, IOT and music.
 Fluent in French (my native language) and English, I am also in the process of learning Chinese.
 I thrive in collaborative environments and am enthusiastic about being part of a team dedicated to addressing real-world challenges.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/